dp-by-dt/C-Connect/project_document.md

 Updates are corrections done
 * patched up the end point errors in : `edit profile` & `cancel request`
 * added ajax in the global js, for updating connection number instantly

+### Day 13: Robustness

+------ Prelim modifications and checkups -------
+1. Added `.env` file for secrets and loads it to the `config.py` file
+2. Input sanitization for long text fields using bleach() - bio, interest
+3. Added `limiter` function in `extension.py` and initiated it in th`factory_helper.py`
+   - Added these limits to: login, profile, sending connection
+   - Added /ping for exempt health cheks
+   - Limited connection request to same target 3 times in an day and one person can only send max 25 requests per hour (in `connections/routes.py`)